wr3cckl3ss/system_shell_2/README.md

 # #system_shell_2#

 SMT Shell by BLuFeNiX with a twist of my own UPDATED & UPGRADED. #system_shell_2# will allow you to achieve a `system` shell (UID 1000).
-Thios was brought upon me as a challenge to update and upgrade SMT Shell.
-With the updates and upgrades implemented, you can NOW bypass Samsung's One UI 5.1 patch that was introduced in Feb but strictly limited up to devices carrying the May 1,2023 security patch and on most watches, a security patch of April 1, 2023.
-This is something AOSP did to prevent any bypasses resulting in SMT being downgraded past the factory image/apk on your device.
-See here for more information (https://android.googlesource.com/platform/frameworks/base/+/33940a9749666eec991904094ccf56ae4ca4ae10)
+This was brought upon me as a challenge to update and upgrade SMT Shell.
+With the updates and upgrades implemented, you can NOW bypass Samsung's One UI 5.1 patch that was introduced back in Feb but strictly limited up to devices carrying the May 1,2023 security patch and on most watches, a security patch of April 1, 2023.
+This is something AOSP did to prevent any bypasses resulting in Samsung-test-to-talk being downgraded past the factory apk on your device.
+See here for more information  https://android.googlesource.com/platform/frameworks/base/+/33940a9749666eec991904094ccf56ae4ca4ae10

+#system_shell_2# was kept almost intact except for the obvious changes.
+The majority of the buttins added, only work if your device carries IOTHiddenMenu.
+If you have a Korean or Indian variant, you MAY not be able to enjoy the full functionality that this version brings.
+There is nothing at the moment to change this or get it installed on your device.
+If you have IOTHiddenMenu already installed, then enjoy.
+If not, then your out of luck.